 Skip to content

-Free UK Delivery on Orders Over £79
+Free UK delivery over £79

-Free UK Delivery on Orders Over £79
+Free UK delivery over £79

 How to Grow Venus Fly Traps in the UK

-Venus Fly Traps (Dionaea muscipula) are surprisingly hardy plants which makes them very easy to care for providing that their basic needs are met.
+Venus Flytraps (Dionaea muscipula) are surprisingly hardy plants which makes them very easy to care for providing that their basic needs are met.

 Location